christianmkg/mkgmarketingweb/_posts/2013-05-20-content-marketing-bible-creating-a-content-marketing-strategy.md

 See an example in the screenshot below:
 <h3><a href="http://mkgmediagroup.com/wp-content/uploads/2013/05/AdWords-Keywords-Google-Analytics-.png"><img class="alignleft size-full wp-image-2720" alt="AdWords Keywords Google Analytics " src="http://mkgmediagroup.com/wp-content/uploads/2013/05/AdWords-Keywords-Google-Analytics-.png" width="1347" height="683" /></a>Organic Search Marketing Data</h3>
-In Google Analytics, the approach to find organic search marketing data is almost exactly the same as theÂ approachÂ we just walked through to find Paid Search Marketing data.
+In Google Analytics, the approach to find organic search marketing data is almost exactly the same as the approach we just walked through to find Paid Search Marketing data.

 Just to be thorough, let's walk through how to pull organic search keywords from Google Analytics: